 Chinese Chicken Salad

 Step Three: Combine Salad Ingredients

 Combine the cooked shredded chicken, shredded cabbage, chopped green onions, Asian noodles, sliced almonds, and sesame seeds in a large bowl.
-Refrigerate until you are ready to serve it.
+Refrigerate until ready to serve.

+Chinese Chicken Salad